fabiomolinar/simulator/README.md

 ![RC simulation result](https://i.ibb.co/ZxfYqf8/rc-simulation-run.png)

+## Installing

+First, make sure all python packages required (*listed on requirements.txt*) are installed.
+Then, make sure Tkinter is installed (`sudo apt-get install python3-tk`) if you would like to plot results.

 ## Running the simulation

 To run the model, it sufices to run the `run_sim.py` python script which is located at the project folder.
 In other words, from the project directory, run this command: `python run_sim.py`.